AI Chatbots in Hospitality Industry: Implementation Guide, ROI & Best Practices 2026

 "What does your post-launch optimization process look like?"

-The RaftLabs approach emphasizes a phased methodology:
+The RaftLabs approach follows a phased methodology:

 - Technical and integration audit to assess current systems and define the optimal architecture